chichilalescu/bfps/README.rst

 That code will generate an executable that can then be run directly on the user's machine, or submitted to a queue on some cluster.

-In practice,
-:class:`NavierStokes <bfps.NavierStokes.NavierStokes>` objects
-can be used directly, or children of this class can be constructed.
-In our own usage, we inherit and customize the statistics and some methods, such as the :func:`add_particles <bfps.NavierStokes.NavierStokes.add_particles>` method.

 .. _sec-installation: